 Why do writers invent such confusing terminology?
 I believe the answer lies in another way in which expertise can make our thoughts more idiosyncratic and thus harder to share: as we become familiar with something, we think about it more in terms of the use we put it to and less in terms of what it looks like and what it is made of.
 This transition, another staple of the cognitive psychology curriculum, is called functional fixity (sometimes functional fixedness).

 The opposite of functional fixity would be familiar to those who have bought their dog or cat a toy only to be puzzled to see them playing with the packaging it came in.
-The animal hasn’t fixated on the function of the objects, to him an object is just an object.
-The toy and the packaging are not categorized as toy and thing toy comes in the way they are for us.
-In this case, we have functional fixity and they do not.
+The animal hasn’t fixated on the function of the objects; to them an object is just an object.
+The toy and the packaging are not categorized as toys and thing toy comes in the way they are for us.
+In this case, we have functional fixity, and they do not.

 Now, if you combine functional fixity with chunking, and stir in the curse that hides each one from our awareness, you get an explanation of why specialists use so much idiosyncratic terminology, together with abstractions, metaconcepts, and zombie nouns.
 They are not trying to bamboozle us, that’s just the way they think.

 In a similar way, writers stop thinking — and thus stop writing — about tangible objects and instead refer to them by the role those objects play in their daily travails.
 Recall the example from chapter 2 in which a psychologist showed people sentences, followed by the label TRUE or FALSE.
 He explained what he did as “the subsequent presentation of an assessment word,” referring to the [true/false] label as an “assessment word” because that’s why he put it there — so that the participants in the experiment could assess whether it applied to the preceding sentence Unfortunately, he left it up to us to figure out what an “assessment word” is–while saving no characters, and being less rather than more scientifically precise.